As exciting as traveling can be, it can also be very stressful, especially when it comes to packing.

 Clothing / Accessories

-- 3 shirts (t-shirt, long-sleeve shirt, quarter sleeve shirt)
+- 3-4 shirts (mix of t-shirts, long-sleeve shirts, quarter sleeve shirts)

 - 1-2 pairs of pants (black jeans and dark wash jeans)